Jump to content

 Filmwerkstatt Düsseldorf: Arbitrary blocking of Facebook pages endangers artistic freedom

-No warning, no explanation, no opportunity to defend oneself: When Facebook blocks or deletes users' pages or fan pages, it often happens arbitrarily.
-This was also the case with Filmwerkstatt Düsseldorf: In December 2021, the page of the non-profit association disappeared without warning.
-The presumed reason for the deletion was a program reference to the Oscar-nominated film "Embrace of the Serpent" that had been posted shortly before.
-The ad was accompanied by a film still showing the director and a group of traditionally dressed indigenous people.
+The Filmwerkstatt, an association of filmmakers, has set itself the task of inspiring people for art and culture through film screenings and discussions.
+The presumed reason for the deletion was a recently posted program reference to the Oscar-nominated film "Embrace of the Serpent".
+The advertisement was accompanied by a film still showing the director and a group of traditionally dressed indigenous people.

 SOCIAL MEDIA PLATFORMS ARE VITAL TO THE SURVIVAL OF ART